urgdog/urg.systems/thonks/new-home.md

 future you is you but more smarter- give future you more brains now*

 ## things to know! no excuses
-- How to shut off gas/water/electric in an emergency (EVERYONE! not just 'fixer person')
+- *** NO SKIP!
+DO THIS NOW: How to shut off gas/water/electric in an emergency (EVERYONE! not just 'fixer person')**
 - How to drill into different wall types safely (plaster, drywall, masonry)
 - Anchoring to studs, toggle bolts
-    - don't hang ur tv over the fireplace i swear
+    - don't hang your tv over the fireplace i swear
         - i mean you can but don't
 - Use of pipe thread tape - follow threads so spinning on don't ruin seal!
 - Basic multimeter usage - if you have HVAC, get one with microfarads // capacitance.